 SSI SRNs shall provide one or more CCSDS-compliant basic internetworking services (reference [DTN] or [IPS]).

-[SSI SRNs with intermittent link connectivity, BDP >107, or long RTLTs (>2 seconds) should provide DTN internetworking services.
+SSI SRNs with intermittent link connectivity, BDP >107, or long RTLTs (>2 seconds) should provide DTN internetworking services.
 (This is a sub-requirement of 4.3.5.3.1 above.)

 SSI SRNs with continuous link connectivity, BDP <107, and short RTLTs may provide the basic IP internetworking services (reference [IPS]).
 (This is a sub-requirement of 4.3.5.3.1 above.)